 - La Verne’s on-campus instructors teach all of the courses online.

 - Classes require a high degree of involvement, through weekly assignments, projects, and exams proctored through Respondus.
 Blackboard creates a channel for collaborating with your classmates.

-- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, Irvine, La Verne, Naval Base Ventura County, Ontario, and Vandenberg Air Force Base.
+- If you want to connect with others face-to-face, you have the option to take courses in person at campuses that offer the program, including Bakersfield, Burbank, Irvine, La Verne, Naval Base Ventura County, Ontario, and Vandenberg Space Force Base.

 - On-campus support services can be accessed through phone and video conference meetings, including financial aid counseling, academic advising, the library, the Career Center, the Academic Success Center, the Sara and Michael Abraham Center for Veteran Student Success, and other programs.

 The program requires 33 semester hours, or 36 semester hours for those who did not major in management or a similar area as an undergraduate.
 Basic computer and business knowledge is expected for the program, and for a refresher or introduction, MGMT 500 Management: Theory and Practice must be taken before proceeding on to more advanced coursework.

 To learn more, review the complete curriculum, including core and all concentration offerings.